rio-labs/rio/CONTRIBUTING.md

     etc., NOT past tense (`on_changed`, `on_moved`).

 - Whenever a value has physical units attached, prefer to use SI base units.
-For example, measure time in seconds, not milliseconds.
+For example, durations are measured in seconds, not milliseconds.

     Occasionally it can make sense to break this rule.
-For example, when configuring how long a cache lasts, users will have a hard time understanding a duration of days, when expressed in seconds.
-If you do decide to use a different unit, always make that clear, by including the unit in the name (e.g. `cache_duration_days`).
+For example, when configuring how long a cache lasts, users will have a hard time understanding a duration on the order of days expressed in seconds.
+If you do decide to use a different unit, always make that clear, by including the unit in the name (e.g. `cache_duration_in_days`).

     Sometimes the library/language you're in already has a well established class for this.
 For example, in Python the built-in `timedelta` class would be preferable to all of the above.
 This way times can be expressed in any unit the user prefers.

 - Avoid negatives.
 For example, use `is_visible` instead of `is_hidden`.
 Nobody likes to think around corners.
 Here's some more examples